Jesus says, in Matthew, Chapter 12, Verse 30, “He that is not with me is against me.”

 He wants you to take sides.

-I want you to understand that, when you take an active stand for God, you can expect to generate friction.
+I want you to understand that taking sides may not be easy.
+When you take an active stand for God, you can expect to generate friction.
 Many forces will oppose you.

 The pressure and awkwardness that come with taking an unpopular position make me uncomfortable.

-When you received God’s salvation, God cleansed your sin and gave you a new nature.
-Although Jesus makes you holy in general, in God’s sight, you have a responsibility to do the right things in your personal and public life.
+When you received God’s salvation, God cleansed you from sin and gave you a new nature.
+Although Jesus makes you holy in God’s sight, you have a responsibility to do the right things in your personal and public life.

 Taking sides privately.

 As a believer, you must live a confessed life.
 You have a sinful nature that you must mortify to allow God’s Spirit to prevail in your life (Romans 8:13).